Quant Tekel

 - Risk per trade and total concurrent exposure must not exceed 2%.

-- All-or-nothing or gambling-style methods are prohibited.
+- All-or-nothing and gambling-style approaches are not allowed.

 Payout Policy